gwisk/gradguide/README.md

 About Me (and why this guide?)
 ==============================

-My name is George, and I am a current senior.
-I will be entering a PhD program in physics this fall.
+My name is George, and I am currently a PhD candidate at the University of Chicago.
 I'm passionate about physics as well as about outreach in STEM.
-Along my journey, I've been helped by amazing mentors, and the only reason I am where I am is because of them and their generosity.
-I wrote this guide because, in my opinion, graduate admissions is much more opaque compared to undergraduate admissions, and I believe this guide might be helpful to current juniors thinking about applying.
+Along my journey, I've been helped by amazing mentors.
+I credit where I am today to them, because they were lovely folks who gave me their time and effort; because of them, I am pursuing my PhD.
+I wrote this guide because, in my opinion, graduate admissions is much more opaque compared to undergraduate admissions, and I believe this guide might be helpful to folks thinking about applying.

 For instance, there's typically many factors that are beyond your